diffplug/spotless-changelog/README.md

 }
 ```

+We also support other version schemas, like `2.0` instead of `2.0.0`, or `brand.major.minor.patch`, or `Ryyyy.SRx`, or any custom function you want.
+See [ALTERNATE_VERSION_SCHEMAS.md](ALTERNATE_VERSION_SCHEMAS.md) for details.

 ### Alphas, betas, release-candidates, etc.

 If you want, you can set `forceNextVersion '3.0.0.BETA7-RC1-FINAL'`.
 It will still check that your changelog is formatted, but it will short-circuit the next version calculation.

+We
+### Alternative version schemas

+Our main thesis is:
+- changelogs are more important than versions
+- making the version a pure f(changelog) would be a big improvement for a lot of projects
+- haggling over the exact semantics is probably not worth it

+But, if you want to, you are more than welcome to!
+If you want `2.0` instead of `2.0.0`, or `brand.major.minor.patch`, or `Ryyyy.SRx` or whatever scheme you want, all you need to do is implement `

 ## Update the changelog, commit, push